Nobox/Documents/nobox-intern-stack-guide.md

 ## Tools

 * We used Grunt once but moved to using the [Gulp]() task runner.
-We had written some custom Gulp tasks but now use Laravel 5's [Elixir](http://laravel.com/docs/5.0/elixir) gulp utility.
+We had written some custom Gulp tasks but now use Laravel's [Elixir](http://laravel.com/docs/5.2/elixir) gulp utility.
 A basic understanding of what is happening in our template app's `gulpfile.js` is recommended.

 * We use [Bower](http://bower.io/) to easily install front-end dependencies that are not on npm.

 * We use [Browserify](http://browserify.org/) to easily use npm modules for the browser.
 We use the [browserify-shim](https://github.com/thlorenz/browserify-shim) transform for compatibility of modules that are not CommonJS.
+We are also moving to using [Webpacl](https://webpack.github.io/) but this is still in the research phase.

 * All of our projects have their own Git repo hosted on Github.
 We use a branch workflow with a `master` branch that has the production server code, and a `dev` branch that has the development server code.
 We push our code to the dev branch and solve any conflicts, and when it's ready to go live it's merged into the master branch and pushed.
 We also create additional branches as needed if major sets of features are being worked on for an app independently of the current app state.

 * We currently use Digital Ocean droplets to host our sites and apps, managed through the [Laravel Forge](https://forge.laravel.com/) service.
 Forge has deployment hooks for repository branches that automatically run a deployment script on the server when code is pushed to the corresponding branch.
 For example, a project with the domain `dev.project.com` that is tracking the `dev` branch of a repo will automatically pull and run a deployment script whenever code is pushed to the Github remote branch.
 This is handy for our rapid development requirements.

 ## Culture